rundeck/docs/docs/learning/howto/configuring-windows-nodes.md

 ## Adding a Windows Test Node

 Now Rundeck should ask about the model source.
 Let's start with the Windows node definition.
-:::: tabs
+::: tabs
-::: tab Enterprise Steps
+@tab Enterprise Steps
 1. Click on the **Add a new Node Source +** button.
 1. Select **Node Wizard**.
     <br><br>![Node Wizard](/assets/img/howto-winnode-nodewizardsource.png)<br><br>